- Why cross the chasm to reach the mass market?

 Does this book has weak points?

-Also, Geoffrey Moore used to be a professor of literature, which makes this book an easy pleasant read with clear statements, great explanations and many more.
-However as Crossing the chasm summary below will reveal – ideas might sound dull for current startup environment that already adopted Lean approach, fast feedback cycles and building prototypes.
+Also, Geoffrey Moore used to be a professor of literature, which makes this book an easy, pleasant read with clear statements, great explanations and many more.
+However as Crossing the chasm summary below will reveal – ideas might sound dull for the current startup environment that already adopted a Lean approach, fast feedback cycles, and building prototypes.

-Why cross the chasm to reach mass market?
+Why cross the chasm to reach the mass market?

-A company can have rock solid confidence about its product quality and technological advantages but never about the demand it is going to have.
-To survive and make itself profitable, a company has to cross the chasm between a product and customers.
+A company can have rock-solid confidence in its product quality and technological advantages but never about the demand it is going to have.
+To survive and make itself profitable, a company has to cross the chasm between a product and its customers.

-Companies like Microsoft and Apple are often used as a textbook example of immense technological success, but it is crucial to understand that the times these companies emerged were dramatically different.
-Bill Gates and Steve Jobs both started when there was no technological abundance and accessibility like we have today.
+Companies like Microsoft and Apple often used as an example of immense technological success, but it is crucial to understand that the times these companies emerged were dramatically different.
+Bill Gates and Steve Jobs both started when there was no technological abundance and accessibility as we have today.

 What makes all the difference?
 What lies in the chasm?

-- Primary market consists of technological geeks, up-to-date consumers and specialists who are able to appreciate and understand new devices.
+- The primary market consists of technological geeks, up-to-date consumers, and specialists who can appreciate and understand new devices.

-- Mass market is filled with potential and indecisive customers who wait for a test-drive period to be over.
+- The mass-market filled with potential and indecisive customers who wait for a test-drive period to be over.

 A company needs radical changes to bridge that gap between markets.

-On early stages you primarily deal with enthusiasts and form a concept of a product to offer to masses.
-That’s how mass market is formed.
-It emerges from that early enthusiastic market and your job is to make it work.
+In early stages, you primarily deal with enthusiasts and form a concept of a product to offer to masses.
+That’s how the mass market created.
+It emerges from that early, enthusiastic market and your job is to make it work.

 Isn’t a massive advertising campaign enough?

-Ads are good but barely enough for a high tech product.
-First you need to get approval and appreciation from those who can fully understand it — from enthusiasts and tech heads.
-IT/Tech marketing is not just about sales — it’s about building relationships between company and customers.
+Ads are suitable but barely enough for a high tech product.
+First, you need to get approval and appreciation from those who can fully understand it — from enthusiasts and tech-heads.
+IT/Tech marketing is not just about sales — it’s about building relationships between the company and its customers.
 Think of it as a common cause and don’t expect it to form overnight, but don’t hang your head — the result will last for years.